Ayuxh-Pratap/BloxUI-Rebuilt/README.md

 - **Node.js:** Make sure you have Node.js installed on your machine.
 - **npm or yarn:** You can use either npm or yarn as your package manager.

-## Quickly Start OpenSource Contribution

-Follow the process to fork the repo and start making contributions.

 ### Installation

 run this npx command to Initialize bloxui in your directory